Skip to content

 Crystal

-25. On the Fence said
+On the Fence says

 I write for Examiner.com/Hartford.
 I’m “undecided” whether to continue with Examiner because I’ve been with them since Dec.
 08 and have yet to be paid… Yes, I have accrued the initial $25 and them some and am still waiting.